0 Items in Your Cart

 Taking care of animals is hard work.
 About 85 percent of the job involves custodial and maintenance tasks, which can be physically demanding and dirty.
 These tasks must be done both indoors and outdoors, in all types of weather.
 In addition, there is the risk of an animal-inflicted injury or disease.
 Although direct contact with animals is limited and strictly managed, the possibility for injury exists when a person works with large, powerful animals or even small animals that possess sharp teeth and claws.

-Because animals require care every day, keepers must work weekends and holidays.
+Animals require care every day, so keepers must work weekends and holidays.
 They also may be called on to work special events outside their normal working hours.

 In large zoological parks, keepers often work with a limited collection of animals.
 They may be assigned to work specifically with just one taxonomy, such as primates, large cats, or birds, or with different types of animals from a specific ecogeographic area, such as the tropical rainforest or Africa.
 In smaller zoos, keepers may have more variety and care for a wider range of species.